Graduate School of Medicine and Faculty of Medicine, Kyoto University

-Graduate School of Medicine and Faculty of Medicine (京都大学大学院医学研究科・医学部) is one of the schools at the Kyoto University.
+Graduate School of Medicine and Faculty of Medicine (京都大学大学院医学研究科・医学部) is one of the schools at Kyoto University.
 The Faculty and the Graduate School operate as one.

-According to the QS World University Rankings for Medicine 2020, Kyoto University is ranked second in Japan after University of Tokyo.
+According to the QS World University Rankings for Medicine 2020, Kyoto University is ranked second in Japan after the University of Tokyo.

 Professor Shinya Yamanaka received the Nobel Prize in Physiology or Medicine in 2012 for his work on iPS cells.
 Also, Prof. Emer.
 Tasuku Honjo, who is also a graduate of Kyoto University, won the Nobel Prize in Physiology or Medicine in 2018 for his discovery and theory of immune checkpoint inhibitors.

 History

 In 1899, College of Medicine (医科大学) and its hospital (now Kyoto University Hospital) was established Imperial University of Kyoto.
 In 1919, The college is renamed Faculty of Medicine (医学部).

 Established in 1939, the School of Medicine's Department of Pharmacy became an independent Faculty of Pharmaceutical Sciences and Graduate School of Pharmaceutical Sciences in 1960.

 In 2003, the Health Sciences (now Human Health Sciences) Department was added.